Pull to Refresh

 Field Manual

 Kentucky's 2026-27 deer season dates are official: archery opens Saturday, September 5, 2026, modern gun season runs November 14-29, 2026, and the overall season closes January 18, 2027.
-The Kentucky Department of Fish and Wildlife Resources (KDFWR) has already published the full framework, so you can lock in vacation days now.
+The Kentucky Department of Fish and Wildlife Resources (KDFWR) has published the full framework — including the CWD Surveillance Zone special season, which now has dates: September 25-28, 2026.

 SeasonDates